 Part A: There are 3 main sources to finding a home/ office to RENT or BUY, in ascending order of effectiveness.

 Option 1 / Through a friend, partner, work colleague or social media group who helps you find something.
-The advantages being you feel confident that the advice is good quality and sincere, and the obvious downside here is you are relying on that person…
+The advantages are that you feel confident that the advice is good quality and sincere, and the obvious downside here is you are relying on that person…

 - Knowing the whole city well enough to advise you well